Pierre-Sassoulas/pySankey/README.md

 ### Plotting preprocessed data using weights

-However, not always you have or can have the data available in the format mentioned in the previous example (e.g. if the dataset is too large).
-In this case, the weights between the true and predicted labels can also be calculated beforehand and used to create the sankey diagram.
-In this example, we continue to work with the data loaded already in the previous example:
+However, the data may not always be available in the format mentioned in the previous example (for instance, if the dataset is too large).
+In such cases, the weights between the true and predicted labels can be calculated in advance and used to create the Sankey diagram.
+In this example, we will continue working with the data that was loaded in the previous example:

 ```python
 # Calculate the weights from the fruits dataframe